csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 **Performance Tip 1.1** _Interpreters have an advantage over compilers in scripting.
 An interpreted program can begin executing as soon as it is downloaded to the client’s machine, without the need to be compiled before it can execute.
 On the downside, scripts generally run much slower than compiled code._ 1.1

-**10** Chapter 1 Introduction to Computers and the Internet

 **Portability Tip 1.1** _Interpreted languages are more portable than compiled languages.
 Interpreters can be imple- mented for each platform on which the interpreted languages need to execute._ 1.1

 **Software Engineering Observation 1.1** _Interpreted languages are more dynamic than compiled languages.
 For example, server-side applications can generate code in response to user interactions, and that code can then be interpreted in a browser._ 1.1

-**1.5 History of the Internet and World Wide Web** In the late 1960s, one of the authors (HMD) was a graduate student at MIT.
+## History of the Internet and World Wide Web

+In the late 1960s, one of the authors (HMD) was a graduate student at MIT.
 His research at MIT’s Project MAC (now the Laboratory for Computer Science—the home of the World Wide Web Consortium) was funded by ARPA—the Advanced Research Projects Agency of the Department of Defense.
 ARPA sponsored a conference at which several doz- en ARPA-funded graduate students were brought together at the University of Illinois at Urbana-Champaign to meet and share ideas.
 During this conference, ARPA rolled out the blueprints for networking the main computer systems of about a dozen ARPA-funded uni- versities and research institutions.
 They were to be connected with communications lines operating at a then-stunning 56 Kbps (i.e., 56,000 bits per second)—this at a time when most people (of the few who could) were connecting over telephone lines to computers at a rate of 110 bits per second.
 There was great excitement at the conference.
 Researchers at Harvard talked about communicating with the Univac 1108 “supercomputer” at the Uni- versity of Utah to handle calculations related to their computer graphics research.
 Many other intriguing possibilities were raised.
 Academic research about to take a giant leap for- ward.
 Shortly after this conference, ARPA proceeded to implement the **ARPANET**, which eventually evolved into today’s **Internet**.

 Things worked out differently from what was originally planned.
 Rather than enabling researchers to share each other’s computers, it rapidly became clear that enabling researchers to communicate quickly and easily via what became known as **electronic mail** (**e-mail**, for short) was the key early benefit of the ARPANET.
 This is true even today on the Internet, as e-mail facilitates communications of all kinds among a billion people worldwide.

 One of the primary goals for ARPANET was to allow multiple users to send and receive information simultaneously over the same communications paths (e.g., phone lines).
 The network operated with a technique called **packet switching**, in which digital data was sent in small bundles called **packets**.
 The packets contained address, error-control and sequencing information.
 The address information allowed packets to be routed to their destinations.
 The sequencing information helped in reassembling the packets— which, because of complex routing mechanisms, could actually arrive out of order—into their original order for presentation to the recipient.
 Packets from different senders were intermixed on the same lines.
 This packet-switching technique greatly reduced transmis- sion costs, as compared with the cost of dedicated communications lines.

 The network was designed to operate without centralized control.
 If a portion of the network failed, the remaining working portions would still route packets from senders to receivers over alternative paths for reliability.

-1.6 World Wide Web Consortium (W3C) **11**

 The protocol for communicating over the ARPANET became known as **TCP**—the **Transmission Control Protocol**.
 TCP ensured that messages were properly routed from sender to receiver and that they arrived intact.